This is undoubtedly one of those cakes that you make just for the love of someone.

-I got the idea of making a Valentine’s cake for S last week when I was in Barcelona.
-My friends and I were in a traditional patisserie in the oldest neighbourhood of central Barcelona.
+I got the idea of making a Valentine’s cake last week at a bakery.
 The kind of place that bewitches you as soon as you walk in, and makes you long for all the desserts and chocolates displayed so prettily in the window.
-I ordered a slice of chocolate cake... it blew my mind after just one bite.
+I ordered a slice of chocolate cake… it blew my mind after just one bite.
 I ate it as slowly as I could, breaking it up with my fork into thin layers and savouring every single little piece, letting it melt in my mouth.
 Oh my!
 This is heaven, I thought.

-On the plane home, my mind was in overdrive, imagining what my future cake creation would taste like.
+On the way home, my mind was in overdrive, imagining what my future cake creation would taste like.
 Coffee.
 It would definitely have to have coffee in it.
-Andchocolate, of course.
+And chocolate, of course.
 Then, I knew it would be a moist, decadent and rich chocolate and coffee cake.

 I had everything planned out in my mind – the only drawback was that I had to make the cake two weeks before Valentine’s Day.
 Never mind, I had heard that early birthday celebrations may bring bad luck, but this couldn’t happen with Valentine’s Day, right?

-Luckily for me, S decided to go out - half asleep and half annoyed - to do our Saturday shopping.
-He's such an angel.
+Luckily for me, he decided to go out – half asleep and half annoyed – to do our Saturday shopping.
+He’s such an angel.

 By that time, the cake was already in the oven, rising slowly.
 I had got the chocolate to a very creamy, soft consistency, flavoured with strong coffee and a large splash of rum.
 I also used muscovado sugar, which would give the dough even more moistness.